julien-lav/symfony4_tutorial/README.md

 ### Adapting KnpPaginatorBundle to symfony 4

 In config/services.yaml
-Copy past the .yaml from kpn github : https://github.com/KnpLabs/KnpPaginatorBundle
+copy/past the .yaml from kpn's github : https://github.com/KnpLabs/KnpPaginatorBundle

 same thing for the view and this to your controller and you're good to go.